hyphacoop/restructuring-futures/README.md

 npm install
 npm run dev
 ```

+### Hosting a server

+The server folder contains instructions on how to run an earthstar server in order to host the shared database.

+### Deploying the application

 With gh-pages, it is possible to quickly build and deploy with the following commands:
 ```